terraform-tencentcloud-modules/terraform-tencentcloud-vpc/examples/vpn-vpc/README.md

 # VPC Module Example

-This module will create a new VPC, Subnet and Route rules.
+This module will create a new VPC with VPN gateway, Subnet and Route rules.

 ## Usage